 Laptop Exam Policies:

-- Laptop examinees are required to use SofTest to take laptop exams.
+- Laptop examinees are required to use Examplify to take laptop exams.
 You may not use any other software for taking these exams.

-- The exam files for this May's exams are now available to download.
+- The exam files for Legal Methods and Introduction to American Law are now available to download.
 Please download your exam files at least 48 hours before your first exam.
 Otherwise, expect to handwrite your exams.

 - Laptop examinees are not required to sign up since we expect the majority of students to take exams on a laptop.
 Instead, we are asking students planning to handwrite their exams to notify Registration Services of their decision by e-mail (firstname.lastname@example.org).

 - You MUST provide your own laptop for the exam.
 The Law School does not provide laptop computers.

 - You MUST bring your power cord.
 Otherwise, you will have to handwrite your exam.

 - You MUST arrive at the exam room 30 minutes before the start of the exam to allow for pre-exam announcements and instructions.